-The costs of solar cells decreased since 1975 (€70 per installed watt) a factor of approximately 23 (€3).
+The costs of solar cells decreased since 1972 a factor of approximately 100.
 Their efficiency and the costs of fossile fuels will increase.
-To pass the economic efficiency of fossile fuels as well the price of solar cells has to come down relatively little (Fig. 6).
+To pass the economic efficiency of fossile fuels as well the price of solar cells has to come down relatively little (Fig. 14).
+'Solar power cost about \$4 a watt in the early 2000s, but silicon shortages, which began in 2005, have pushed up prices to more than \$4.80 per watt, according to Solarbuzz ...
+In a recent presentation, Bradford said that prices for solar panels could drop by as much as 50 percent from 2006 to 2010.'^P